 I am a freelance journalist and a correspondent for Outside magazine based in Durango, Colorado.
-I cover a wide range of topics, including science, the environment, social issues, adventure sports and travel for magazines, newspapers and websites.
+I cover a wide range of topics, including science, the environment, social issues, mental health, and the outdoors for magazines, newspapers and websites.

 I’m most passionate about tackling narratives that address challenging issues, such as deeply reported features on atypical anorexia for The New York Times Magazine, the perils and potentials of land acknowledgements for 5280 and suicide in mountain towns for Outside magazine and a feature on the brilliant anti-racist educator Cheryl Matias for 5280.
 I also love diving into personal essays, such as “Texas Makes Me Happy” about finding peace after depression on the barren roads of West Texas for National Geographic Traveler, and fun romps like “The Last Godforsaken Place,” a feature about visiting some of the most remote penguin colonies on earth for Outside.

 In 2016, along with nine superb journalists from around the world, I was selected as a Metcalf Institute fellow and participated in a week-long science immersion workshop to turbo-boost my science reporting skills.
 The experience has proved invaluable as I continue to write more deeply about science and environmental issues.
-I am also committed to educating myself and examining my own racial identity so that I can de-center whiteness in my work.
+I am also humbly committed to educating myself and examining my own racial identity so that I can de-center whiteness in my work.
 I also aspire to uproot heteronormativity and other oppressive societal forces from my writing.

 In my spare time, I backpack, run, bike and ski in the mountains and deserts of the Southwest.
-I am an adventurous vegetarian cook, enthusiastic learner of Spanish and photography, and board member for the local Buddhist meditation center.
-I am also the founder of the Durango Women’s Book & Cocktail Society, a non-exclusive club for women who love reading and ideas—and the occasional cocktail.
+I am an adventurous vegetarian cook and committed meditator, and I serve as a dharma leader in training for the local Buddhist meditation center.
+I am also the founder of the Durango Women’s Book & Cocktail Society, a non-exclusive club for all who identify as women who love reading and ideas.